 For more details, please visit: www.corkchoral.ie.

-In collaboration with Chamber Choir Ireland and the Ó Riada Family Trust
+The competition is presented as a collaboration between Chamber Choir Ireland, the Cork International Choral Festival, and the Ó Riada Family Trust